mikiyasalehegn/Lottery/README.md

 # •	1 Correct White Ball and the Powerball: $4
 # •	No White Balls, Just the Powerball: $4
 # •	All Other situations – display “try again!”

+#Author: Mikiyas Alehegn

+#Key Words

+comoute(): Is a method in evaluator class that used to check if the player wins the game. intersect : Is a parameter that represent the amount of common numbers for both white balls.
+It is also a method
+            used to calculate intersection.
+Evalutor: Is a class that compute different conditions to award the players. delete(): A method used to delete numbers from lists.